-Soccer is like anything else, if you practice for long enough you can learn it.
+You can learn soccer if practice for long enough you can learn.
 Doing it for fun will help you learn the quickest way.
-If you have a good soccer coach they will guide you to learn the essential skills that are required.

-It will take time to progress, but learn the basic passing skills with a ball you feel comfortable with and you’ll be fine.
+It will take time to progress, but learn the basic passing skills with a ball, such as passing and control – master these, and you’ll be a good player.

 What Are The Basics Of Soccer?

-Outfield players kick, pass and dribble the ball to the opponents half and the gaolkeepers are the only ones who are able to handle the ball with their arms – this must be done in their own penalty box.
+Outfield players kick, pass and dribble the ball to the opponent’s half, and the gaolkeepers are the only ones who can handle the ball with their arms – this must be done in their penalty box.

 What Are The Basic Soccer Rules?

-The ball must cross over the line for it to be a throw-in, corner or goal.
-Soccer is a contact sport but if you block, mistime a tackle or are too aggressive the referee will blow the whistle for a foul or a penalty.
+The ball must cross over the line to be a throw-in, corner, or goal.
+Soccer is a contact sport, but if you block, mistime a tackle, or are too aggressive, the referee will blow the whistle for a foul or a penalty.

-A red card can also be shown to a player if a second yellow card is given to a player.
+A player can also show a red card if a second yellow card is given.

 How To Play Soccer Positions?